Pets at Uluru

 It's a national park not a commercial enterprise.
 And it certainly is not a resource designed to please or make money of retirees.
 It's designed to protect native wildlife and the environment.

-Where on earth did you get the idea that a "bushy's" dog would be allowed in a national park just because it's a "bushy's" dog???
+Where did you read that a "bushy's" dog would be allowed in a national park just because it's a "bushy's" dog???

 It's a national park, not a caravan park.
-Whether you are retired or a bushy, you can't bring dogs into national parks.
+Whether you are a retiree or a bushy makes no difference, you can't bring dogs into national parks.
 That "stupid blanket ban" is individually established, for each and every park by every state or territory, and it is the same for most national parks all over the world, because it makes perfect sense.

 There are exceptions for guide dogs and there are also some designated areas in some parks, usually a car park or something like that, where dogs are permitted provided they are tied up and provided with water.
 Those designated area can usually be found in conservation reserves and regional parks, rarely in national parks.